International Chess Congress, 1867 (Paris)

 N:

-S. Loyd is both a judge and a competitor in the problem tourney.
+S. Loyd was both a judge and a competitor in the problem tourney.
 As he also won a prize, it would have been desirable to know how his set was judged.
 No such information has been found.

 The congress book content was published in parts, which were sent to subscribers as they were printed.
 According to The Era 1868-07-05 the part that concerned the problem tourney had, to the chess editor's knowledge, not yet been published.